How paying back a loan over several months can affect your credit.

 What is an installment loan?

-An installment loan is type of financing where you borrow a lump sum of money and pay it back in installments over a period of time, usually between six and 60 months.
+An installment loan is type of financing where you borrow a lump sum of money and pay it back over a period of time, usually between six and 60 months.
 Lenders typically charge both interest and fees on an installment loan, unlike the fixed fees that come with a payday loan.
 This type of loan is meant to help finance large purchases, such as buying a car.

 - Easy online application